natebarksdale/natebarksdale.github.io/src/content/blog/2009-01-06-in-search-of-the-easy-fret.md

 description: Exploring the impact of Guitar Hero on real guitar manufacturers and the call for easier-to-play instruments.
 emoji: 🎸
 tags:
-  - 🎶 Music
+  - 🎵 Music
+  - ⚙️ Technology
-  - 🕹️ Gaming
+  - ⚖️ Choices
-  - 🎤 Performance
+  - 🌍 Culture
 haiku: |
   Strings bring pain and strain,
   Heroes play their plastic chords,